spacescan-io/docs/blog/2022-06-25-WeeklyUpdate/index.md

 - We are working on below listed items to support NFT1 standards which is going to be released by Chia soon™
     - Creation of Ranks and Transfers page for NFT in both Mainnet and Testnet
     - Trade integration with NFT market places and exchanges like Dexie.space and Mintgarden.io
-    - Enhance top search option to support NFT
     - Enhancing the assets load time by storing images in spacescan.io
     - DID based authenticity mark to avoid impersonation scams in NFT
     - Rarity calculator
+    - Ability to search NFT based on traits

 > Developer - [JagRudh](https://twitter.com/JagRudhChia)